In situ chemical oxidation: History

 Hydrogen peroxide is effective for chlorinated solvents as is permanganate, which also became an established remedial agent.

 Sodium persulfate was introduced for ISCO in the late 1990s because of the limitations in using peroxide or permanganate as oxidants.
-Peroxide has such a short life that it can not be transported properly.
-Permanganate only treats chlorinated solvents with double bonds and is easily used up by organic material in soil.
+The specificity of permanganate (chlorinated solvents require double bonds) and consumption by non-target organic material in soil are examples of these limitations.
 Persulfate is more stable, treats a wider range of contaminants, and is not consumed by soil organics as easily.

 Agents of Oxidization

 Common oxidants used in this process are permanganate (both sodium permanganate and potassium permanganate), Fenton's Reagent, persulfate, and ozone.
 Other oxidants can be used, but these four are the most commonly used.

 Permanganate

 Permanganate is used in groundwater remediation in the form of potassium permanganate (KMnO_{4}) and sodium permanganate (NaMnO_{4}).
 Both compounds have the same oxidizing capabilities and limitations and react similarly to contaminants.
 The biggest difference between the two chemicals is that potassium permanganate is less soluble than sodium permanganate.

 Potassium permanganate is a crystalline solid that is typically dissolved in water before application to the contaminated site.
 Unfortunately, the solubility of potassium permanganate is dependent on temperature.
 Because the temperature in the aquifer is usually less than the temperature in the area that the solution is mixed, the potassium permanganate becomes a solid material again.
 This solid material then does not react with the contaminants.
 Over time, the permanganate will become soluble again, but the process takes a long time.
 This compound has been shown to oxidize many different contaminants but is notable for oxidizing chlorinated solvents such as perchloroethylene (PCE), trichloroethylene (TCE), and vinyl chloride (VC).
 However, potassium permanganate is unable to efficiently oxidize diesel, gasoline, or BTEX.

 Sodium permanganate is more expensive than potassium permanganate, but because sodium permanganate is more soluble than potassium permanganate, it can be applied to the site of contamination at a much higher concentration.
 This shortens the time required for the contaminant to be oxidized.
 Sodium permanganate is also useful in that it can be used in places where the potassium ion cannot be used.
 Another advantage that sodium permanganate has over potassium permanganate is that sodium permanganate, due to its high solubility, can be transported above ground as a liquid, decreasing the risk of exposure to granules or skin contact with the substance.

 The primary redox reactions for permanganate are given by the equations: